JosephEoff/josepheoff.github.io/_posts/2024-02-10-motorcontrol18.md

 I'm not philosophical enough to attempt to answer that question.

-I am practical enough, however, to answer a non-Zen, non-koan along similar lines.
+I am practical enough, however, to answer a non-Zen, non-koan question along similar lines.

 - Question: What is the sound of a functioning snubber?
 - Answer: The sound of a running motor.